aliiimaher/Pdfbox-Methods-Invocation-Monitoring/README.md

-# Pdfbox-Methods-Invocation-Monitoring
-This repository belongs to Apache Pdfbox Methods Invocation Monitoring.

 # **PDFBox Method Invocation and System Monitoring**

 This project presents a case study of monitoring method invocations and system properties (such as CPU and memory usage) during executing various **Apache PDFBox** commands.
 The study is based on tasks outlined in the **RICK paper**, which analyzes runtime behavior and third-party library dependencies.